• Product Introduction

 One-Click Deployment

-The template projects listed in Quick Start support one-click deployment.
-Only need to enter the corresponding details page of the template, click the blue "Deploy" button on the left side, and you can enter the Edgeone Pages console to perform quick deployment.
-Take the ai-sdk-chatbot-starter template as an example.
-After clicking Deploy, the following project settings page will appear.
+The template projects listed in Quick Start all support one-click deployment.
+Only need to enter the details page of the corresponding template, click the blue "Deploy" button on the left side, and you can enter the Edgeone Pages console to quickly Deploy.
+Taking the ai-sdk-chatbot-starter template as an example, after clicking Deploy, the following project settings page will appear.

 Environment variable configuration essentially involves setting up the API Key.
-Different templates display different configuration lists based on their supported models.
-Here, you only need to enter the API Key corresponding to the model to be used.
+Different templates will display different configuration lists based on their supported models.
+Here, you just need to configure the API Key corresponding to the model to be used.
 However, at least one valid API Key must be entered.

 Configure the corresponding environment variable (API Key) on the project deployment page, then click "start deployment" to initiate deployment.
-Upon completion, access the preview address.
+Upon completion, visit the preview address.

-The one-click deployment process is the same for different templates, but the environment variable list in the template configuration may not be the same as others.
+The process for one-click deployment is the same across different templates, but the environment variable list in the template configuration may vary.

 Local Debugging

 Using the ai-sdk-chatbot-starter template as an example, after deploying the project to Edgeone Pages, a newly-added project (that is, the template project) will appear under the associated Github account.
-At this point, if you need to debug locally, you can clone the code from the Github account through the command.
+At this point, if you need to debug locally, you can clone the code from the Github account to your local machine using the command.
 Example diagram below:

 cd vercel-ai-sdk-chatbot

-After downloading the project code locally, you need to configure environment variables locally to run the project.
-EdgeOne Pages provides the scaffolding tool Edgeone CLI.
-With the aid of CLI, you can generate configuration and perform local debugging in the project.
-Before using EdgeOne CLI, you need to install EdgeOne CLI first and complete login validation.
+After downloading the project code locally, you need to configure environment variables to run the project.
+EdgeOne Pages provides scaffolding tools Edgeone CLI.
+With the CLI, you can generate configuration and perform local debugging in the project.
+Before using EdgeOne CLI, you need to install it and complete login validation.
 For details, see the EdgeOne CLI document reference.

-After login, associate the local project with the Edgeone Pages project by executing the following commands in the project root directory.
+After login, associate the local project with the Edgeone Pages project by executing the following command in the project root directory.

 edgeone pages link

-After executing `edgeone pages link`, you will be prompted to input the project name of the EdgeOne Pages project, that is, the project name of the template project deployed in the previous context.
-Once you input the project name, the environment variables from the Pages console in the previous project will be synchronized locally.
-This is done by creating an .env file locally to sync the variable content.
+After executing `edgeone pages link`, you will be prompted to input the project name of the EdgeOne Pages deployment, that is, the project name of the previously deployed template project.
+Once entered, the environment variables from the EdgeOne Pages console will be synchronized locally.
+This is done by creating an `.env` file to store the variable content.

 EdgeOne CLI also supports enabling DEV mode locally.
 The commands to enable DEV mode are as follows: